-If you notice any of the above signs, bring you cat to the veterinarian immediately.
+If you notice any of the above signs, bring your cat to the veterinarian immediately.
 Glaucoma is extremely painful and can lead to blindness very quickly.

-Your veterinarian will determine if your cat has primary or secondary glaucoma because treatment and prognosis is different with each one.
+Your veterinarian will determine if your cat has primary or secondary glaucoma because treatment and prognosis are different with each one.

 Your veterinarian will do some of the following tests:

 - Measurement of the intraocular pressure (IOP) with special instruments